Barbary Coast (TV series): Schedule and production

 Barbary Coast was broadcast initially on Mondays from 8 to 9 p.m.
 Eastern Time.
 Beginning October 31, 1975, it moved to Fridays from 8 to 9 p.m.
 ET and stayed there for the rest of its run.
 Its competition included Rhoda, Phyllis, Big Eddie, M*A*S*H, and films on CBS.
 Competing shows on NBC were The Invisible Man, Sanford and Son and Chico and the Man.

 Because the show was broadcast during the Family Viewing Hour, on-screen violence was kept to a minimum.
 Reduction of shootings and visible deaths required revisions in scripts.
 At one point before it went on the air, ABC changed the title to Cash and Cable because "ABC decided the name conjured up a violent image," Shatner said.
 After some testing, however, executives determined that people preferred Barbary Coast.

 Production was delayed for 10 days after Shatner's ankle was broken when a horse kicked him.
 After his return, rains collapsed tarpaulins that protected segments of the set, causing two crew members to nearly drown.
 Mosquitoes attacked the set "and a wide variety of illnesses appeared and spread from one worker to another."

 Douglas Heyes was the series's creator.
 Cy Chermak was the executive producer.
 Directors included Bill Bixby, John Florea, Alex Grasshoff, and Don McDougall.

-ABC had plans for a similar show seventeen years earlier.
+ABC had plans for a similarly titled show seventeen years earlier.
 The trade publication Billboard reported in its January 20, 1958, issue, "ABC-TV — Set Barney Girard to produce and direct Barbary Coast, Adventure story laid in early San Francisco."